ibexa/documentation-developer/docs/guide/multi_language_siteaccesses.md

 Clear the cache by running: `php bin/console cache:clear`.

-Now you should be able to load your eZ Platform site using the `en` and `fr` SiteAccess to display contant in English and French.
+Now you should be able to load your eZ Platform site using the `en` and `fr` SiteAccess to display content in English and French.